MaazLab/LexiOne/README.md

 * **Langgraph:** For providing the framework for building conversational agents.
 * **Groq**: For the powerful API that enhances chatbot performance.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software for both commercial and non-commercial purposes, as long as you include the original license.
+See the [LICENSE](LICENSE) file for full details.